winterbird-code/adbb/JELLYFIN.md

   - Sync mylist status, including watched status, with AniDB.
   - Import new files to the libraries.
-  - Maintain 4 (or 6, depending on how you count) different libraries:
+  - Maintain 5 (or 6, or 7, depending on how you count) different libraries:
     - "main" library organized after AniDB metadata,  this is where all the actual files are located.
 If it contains the subfolders "Movies" and "Series" the files will be sorted accordingly.
 Can be added to jellyfin if you only want to use the AniDB plugin.
     - "TVDB" library organized after TVDB mappings in Anime-Lists, use with [jellyfin-plugin-tvdb](https://github.com/jellyfin/jellyfin-plugin-tvdb)
     - "MOVIEDB" library organized after TMDB and IMDB mappings in Anime-Lists, use with the built in TMDB scraper
     - "ANIDB" library organized after AniDB metadata, but contains only files that could not be mapped to TVDB or MOVIEDB libraries, contains sub-libraries "Movies" and "Series" use with the [AniDB-plugin](https://github.com/jellyfin/jellyfin-plugin-anidb)
+    - "collection"-meta library with related series/movies

 Some important notes: